Sir Robert Fitzwygram, 2nd Baronet

-Sir Robert Fitzwygram, 2nd Baronet, FRS (25 September 1773 – 17 December 1843), born Robert Wigram, was a Director of the Bank of England and a Tory politician.
+Sir Robert Fitzwygram, 2nd Baronet, (25 September 1773 – 17 December 1843), born Robert Wigram, was a Director of the Bank of England and a Tory politician.

 Early life

 Fitzwygram was the eldest son of Lady Eleanor and Sir Robert Wigram, 1st Baronet, merchant and shipbuilder of Walthamstow.
 Among his numerous brothers were Joseph Cotton Wigram, Bishop of Rochester, Loftus Wigram, George Wigram, and Octavius Wigram, prominent in the City of London as a member of Lloyd's of London and as Governor of the Royal Exchange Assurance Company.

 Career

 Fitzwygram owned a number of South Sea whaling ships in partnership with his father.
 Wigram was interested in the foundation of the London Institution in 1805.

 Political career

 He followed his father into Parliament in 1806 as Member of Parliament for Fowey.
 He was a Director of the Bank of England, and a Fellow of the Royal Society, and was knighted on 7 May 1818.
-In 1829 he was elected for the Wexford Borough but was unseated on petition.
+In 1829 he was elected for the Wexford but was unseated on petition.
 He was re-elected in 1830, but was again unseated in petition in 1831.
 He inherited the Wigram Baronetcy on the death of his father in 1830.
 In 1832 by royal licence, he changed his surname to FitzWygram.